Mayuri-Chan/pyrofork/docs/source/faq/peer-id-invalid-error.rst

 - The chat id refers to a user or chat your current session hasn't met yet.

 About the last point: in order for you to meet a user and thus communicate with them, you should ask yourself how to contact people using official apps.
-The answer is the same for Pyrogram too and involves normal usages such as searching for usernames, meeting them in a common group, having their phone contacts saved, getting a message mentioning them or obtaining the dialogs list.
+The answer is the same for PyroFork too and involves normal usages such as searching for usernames, meeting them in a common group, having their phone contacts saved, getting a message mentioning them or obtaining the dialogs list.